1ABEL vs Reigning Champ: Which Premium Heavyweight Brand Is Right for You? (Australia vs Canada)

 Fabric Weight: The Core Comparison

 This is where the two brands diverge most meaningfully.
-Reigning Champ is built around 320-380 GSM Canadian cotton fleece — a respected weight in premium streetwear, heavier than mall-tier hoodies but slightly lighter than the very heaviest options in the category.
+Reigning Champ is built around ~390 GSM cotton fleece — a respected weight in premium streetwear, heavier than mall-tier hoodies but lighter than the very heaviest options in the category.
 The fabric drapes well, holds shape through wash cycles, and has been consistent for 18 years.

-1ABEL's 550 GSM hoodie is roughly 50% heavier than Reigning Champ's signature weight.
+1ABEL's 550 GSM hoodie is roughly 40% heavier than Reigning Champ's signature weight.
 At 550 GSM, the hoodie crosses into workwear-adjacent territory — denser drape, more architectural structure, and longer expected lifespan (more material to wear through).
-The 1ABEL crewneck (420 GSM) sits between Reigning Champ's 380 GSM signature and 1ABEL's own 550 GSM hoodie.
+The 1ABEL crewneck (420 GSM) sits between Reigning Champ's ~390 GSM and 1ABEL's own 550 GSM hoodie.

 Tangible difference: hold a Reigning Champ hoodie next to a 1ABEL hoodie.
-The Reigning Champ reads as "premium streetwear heavyweight, Canadian-made, well-built."
-The 1ABEL reads as "ultra-heavyweight, almost workwear, ~30-50% denser."
+The Reigning Champ reads as "premium streetwear heavyweight, well-built."
+The 1ABEL reads as "ultra-heavyweight, almost workwear, noticeably denser."
 Both are excellent; the 1ABEL is heavier.
 If you want the heaviest fabric in the premium-accessible tier, 1ABEL.
-If you want the consensus Canadian-made premium heavyweight at the tier-defining brand, Reigning Champ.
+If you want the long-established premium heavyweight at a lower price point, Reigning Champ.

 1ABEL is Melbourne-designed and pressed-in-Melbourne for the design and brand layer, with manufacturing distributed across premium overseas mills (Japanese selvage from the same mills that supply Asket and John Elliott; ring-spun cotton from premium suppliers).
-The brand's "Made in Canada" claim is more limited than Reigning Champ's; the design and brand are Melbourne-rooted, the manufacturing is global premium.
+Both brands share a similar model: strong city-of-origin identity, manufacturing elsewhere.

 Silhouette: Athletic-Cut vs Drop-Shoulder Boxy